Healing & Wellness

 FREEDOM FROM FEAR

-• Your life is not to be defined by what other people make of it.
+• Your life is not to be defined by other people or their actions.

-• If someone hurts you, it is because they have sick minds, not because of any fault of yours.
+• If someone has hurt you, it is not your fault; it is because of their shortcomings.

 • Living well is the best gift you can give yourself.
-Push yourself to do so until it becomes a habit.
+Do it every day until it becomes a habit.

 • Take care to avoid triggers that remind you of the occasion or pain till you are stronger.
-Any music, place or people that trigger off memories of the past is to be avoided for a while.
+Any music, place, people or anything that trigger off memories of the past is to be avoided for a while.

 • Get help.
 Reach out, if there are people taunting or threatening you.
 People who threaten you are cowards who feed on your fear.
 The moment you break free of that fear, the perpetrator loses their control over you.